 My point here is, there is so much “information” available to us now via the Internet.
 Anyone can post anything they want to.
 You don’t have to be an expert to put up a website or blog and start giving out advice.
 Please take the time to do a little research, dig a little deeper, find out the qualifications of the person/website providing the information, and check their sources.
 In the case of farming and gardening, most always, the information you get from universities, Cooperative Extension, USDA, and professional organizations is valid.
 There are also some really excellent personal, small-business websites providing information, too, but amongst them are people with very limited knowledge providing a real mix of fact and fiction.
 They often have no professional education or training and/or very limited experience in the area they are professing to be an expert on.
 And I’ve found that some media sources, including radio and television, are also guilty of this.
 So check that out next time you turn to the internet for advice.
 If you want to learn how to manage late blight on tomatoes, do you want to get that advice from someone who has a PhD in pathology and has been working on tomato diseases for twenty years or from (and this is just an example that I made up) someone with a MBA, who is an expert in business, but just recently developed a passion for gardening and created a website to share his new found knowledge?

 By the way, Dr. Ken Horst did go on to get a number of patents for fungicides that were available for home gardeners and commercial growers.

 And here is that press release I told you about (as provided on Dr. Horst’s H & I Agritech website).
-The last few paragraphs are a “sales pitch” for the products sold by the company, but I did not want to edit the press release:
+The last few paragraphs were a “sales pitch” for the products sold by the company and were deleted from the press release:

 Dispelling the Myth of the “Cornell Formula” Garden Fungicide